mousepawmedia/devdocs/source/guides/contrib.rst

 If you're NOT ready for review, don't worry.
 You can always add one later.

-You should be aware of the :ref:`p_workflow_landing_checklist`, which your Differential must pass before it can be accepted and **landed**.
+You should be aware of the :ref:`p_workflow_landing_checklist`, which your Revision must pass before it can be accepted and **landed**.

 .. _gcontrib_landing:

 Landing Changes
 ========================

-Once your Differential has been approved, you can land it, meaning you push the changes to the ``master`` branch.
+Once your Differential Revision has been approved, you can land it, meaning you push the changes to the ``master`` branch.
 In the repository, run...

 ..  code-block:: bash